The Great Chinese Fireball of December 22, 2020: Atmospheric trajectory

 From Eq.~\ref{eq:diameter}, with $T_{E} \approx 9.5 ~\textrm{kt}\approx 4\cdot 10^{13} ~\textrm{J}$, $v\approx 13600 ~\textrm{m}/\textrm{s}$ and a bulk density $\rho\approx 2700~\textrm{kg}/\textrm{m}^3$ (typical of an S-type asteroid \cite{carbognani2017}), it follows that the Chinese fireball was generated by a small asteroid with an equivalent diameter of about 7 meters.\\ Usually the meteoroids fragmentation model assume that the fragmentation process starts when the aerodynamic pressure is equal to the mechanical strength $S$.
 According to the meteoroid height $h_e \approx 35.5$ km and speed $v_e\approx 13.6$ km/s in the main explosion, we can estimate a strength of about \cite{Foschini1999, Farinella2001}:

 In Eq.~\ref{eq:strength}, $\gamma\approx 3$ is the ratio of specific heats and $\alpha\approx 1$ is the coefficient of ionization for plasma state; $H\approx 8 ~\textrm{km}$ is the atmospheric scale height and $\rho_{sl}\approx 1.22 ~\textrm{kg}/\textrm{m}^3$ is the atmospheric density at sea level.
-Considering that for a chondrite a strength $S\approx 10^7$ Pascal could be expected\cite{Foschini1999, Devillepoix2019}, the estimated value tell us that, probably, the small asteroid of the Chinese fireball was a rocky body with some fractures or voids that decreased the strength \cite{Popova2011}.\\ Using the value of $v_\infty = 13.6 \pm 1 $ km/s as a pre-atmospheric value and correcting it for the Earth's rotation and gravity using ``zenith attraction'' method\cite{Ceplecha1987, Carbognani2020}, the true geocentric speed result $v_g = 7.9 \pm 2$ km/s, while the heliocentric speed is $v_h = 37 \pm 1$ km/s.
-Taking into account the true distance and position of the Earth relative to the Sun, we found the heliocentric orbit whose elements are shown in Table~\ref{tab:orbit_table}.
-The orbit has a Tisserand invariant respect to Jupiter equal to $T_J = 3.6 \pm 0.5$, a typical asteroid value, and shows that - with a probability of about 90\% - the fireball progenitor came from the Main Asteroid Belt (see Fig.~\ref{fig:orbit}). \\
+Considering that for a chondrite a strength $S\approx 10^7$ Pascal could be expected\cite{Foschini1999, Devillepoix2019}, the estimated value tell us that, probably, the small asteroid of the Chinese fireball was a rocky body with some fractures or voids that decreased the strength \cite{Popova2011}.\\